ossf/tac/process/sig-lifecycle-documents/security_baseline_sandbox_stage.md

 SIGs may report to an existing OpenSSF Working Group or directly to the TAC as their governing body.
 The SIG commits to providing the governing body quarterly updates on progress.
   * Security Best Practices Working Group

-CRob and Dana Wang had conversations about this inititve.
+CRob and Dana Wang had conversations about this initiative.
 CRob has agreed to be the sponsor of this SIG and welcome the group to join Security Best Practices Working Group.

 ### SIG References
 The SIG should provide a list of existing resources with links to the repository, and if available, website, a roadmap, demos and walkthroughs, and any other material to showcase the existing breadth, maturity, and direction of the SIG.